Secrets to aging well

 Cut back on alcohol

 As you age, alcohol can cause dehydration and keep your medications from working the way they should.
-It also increases your risk of developing heart disease, high blood pressure, sexually transmitted diseases or getting injured from a fall.
+It can also lead to less restful sleep and increases your risk of heart disease, high blood pressure, sexually transmitted diseases and getting injured from a fall.